PotatoBite/collector/README.md

 # collector

-Mini dependency manager for cmake based projects, is currently just a commodity wrapper( with some automation) of cmake's `ExternalProject_Add`, but this will change in the future.
+Mini dependency manager for cmake based projects, is currently just a commodity wrapper( with some automation) of cmake's `ExternalProject_Add` and `FetchContent`, but this will change in the future.

 For total compatibility with all projects, the collections(the dependencies) are assumed to be cmake configurable, buildable, and installable in a folder structure like this: